 Click on the question mark in the upper right corner of the page.
 The online help is opened in a separate window.
 It provides information about the functions and tasks that can be performed via this page.

 You have access to the total online help:

-▶ Use the ■ buttons.
 Browse through the online help:

-Open the table of contents: ▶ Click on the ■ button.
+Open the table of contents:

-Open the index to search for specific keywords: ▶ Click on the ■ button.
+Open the index to search for specific keywords: